neetusuthar90/django-signal/README.md

     - Initializes with length and width (both integers)
     - Can be iterated over
     - When iterated, yields length and width in specified dictionary formats

+    **Explanation**:
+    The `Rectangle` class initializes with integer values for length and width and implements the `__iter__` method, allowing iteration over its dimensions.
+This design meets the requirements and demonstrates a solid understanding of Python class behavior.

 ```bash